 Some definitions here are helpful:

-- “fraudulently” means that a person is acting with bad faith, dishonestly, a lack of integrity, or moral turpitude,2
+- “fraudulently” means that you are acting with bad faith, a lack of integrity, or moral turpitude,2

 - a “guide dog” is a trained seeing-eye dog for the blind,3